space-physics/themisasi/README.md

 ```

 ### get times in a file
-the convenience function `themisasi.io.filetimes(filename)` returns a list of datetimes in a file
+the convenience function `themisasi.io.filetimes(filename)` returns a list of Python `datetime` in a file

 ### Video Playback / PNG conversion